user8088/pos-dashboard-ui/API_DOCUMENTATION.md

 ### 96. Mark Attendance
 **POST** `/core/attendance/mark`

-Record or update a staff member’s attendance for a specific date.
+Record or update a staff member's attendance for a specific date.

 **Headers:**
 ```